-Though the market has ended, you can still follow and engage with these incredible talents—see links below.
+Though the market has ended, you can still follow and engage with these incredible talents.

 Daniels has pursued her craft professionally for 15 years, having studied at The University of Chicago, Evanston Art Center, and Northshore Art League.
 She has a studio at The Fulton Street Collective, a Chicago Shakespeare in the Parks community partner.
-Her medium is oil and/or acrylic on canvas, through which she explores a wide variety of subject matter and styles.
-Find her work online at www.daniels.design.
+She is an oil painter who creates art on canvases in an abstracted-realism style, as well as limited-edition prints.
+Learn more about this Artisan.

 This Chicago-based independent theatrical crafts studio makes hats and masks (the fun type) for theater, opera, and dance in Chicago and beyond.
 Nationally, the studio has worked on the hats for 5 Hamilton companies (including Broadway), and a variety of other regional and summer theaters, operas, dance companies, and tours.
-Find her work on the Etsy shop: ElizabethMillinery.
+Learn more about this Artisan.

 ACCESSORIES + HOME DECOR

 As an actor in and around the Chicagoland area, Harazin has been in six Chicago Shakespeare productions, from Henry V to several Short Shakespeare! tours.
 He has also been a woodworker for many years now.
 His artistry ranges from custom bed frames to tables, floor-to-ceiling shelves, cutting boards, and earrings.
-See his work on Instagram and Facebook.
+Learn more about this Artisan.

-Inspired by the simplicity of the Chicago Flag, Paisleyandglue creates holiday pieces that celebrate the experience of living in such a vibrant city.
+Inspired by the simplicity of the Chicago Flag, PaisleyAndGlue creates holiday pieces that celebrate the experience of living in such a vibrant city.
 Hofmann’s talents as a theatrical costume maker have often been featured on our stages—most recently in SIX (Aragon, Boleyn & Cleves), the Witches of Macbeth, and the royal finery for King Charles II in Nell Gwynn.
-Find her work on the Etsy shop: PaisleyAndGlue.
+Learn more about this Artisan.

 Hook Me Up Design Co.

 Hook Me Up, Design Co. offers personalized yarn work items, including scarves, hats, and ear savers.
-Klyce is passionate about making crochet items that are beautiful and deeply personal.
-She is a frequent Chicago Shakespeare in the Parks collaborator and has performed for three years as the Green Show artist at Tuley Park.
-Find her work on Instagram.
+Klyce has been a self-described “Yarniac” since joining the Knitting and Crocheting club in high school.
+She shares: “To crochet is to converse with, love on, yell at, smile upon, and shake your head at humanity.”
+Klyce is a frequent Chicago Shakespeare in the Parks collaborator and has performed for three years as a featured artist at Tuley Park.
+Learn more about this Artisan.

 Maria Clara Ospina